nikostoulas/fast-koa-router/README.md

 };
 ```

-If you hit the url `/path/1` the ctx.params.id will equal to 1.
+If you hit the url `/path/1` the ctx.params.id will be equal to 1.
 Using different variable names in similar paths is discouraged eg:

 ```js